awsdocs/alexa-for-business-administration-guide/doc_source/using-cisco.md

 1. Go to the endpoint section and select the check box next to the device to deregister\.

 1. Choose **Remove**\.

+**To use HTTPS to connect to your Cisco Telepresence endpoints**

+1. To connect Alexa for Business to your Cisco Telepresence systems over Transport Layer Security \(TLS\), the gateway must be able to verify the signature of the certificates\.
+To enable this, install the root CA and other intermediate CAs that signed the certificate on the host where you run the gateway\.
+If the Cisco system can't be authenticated, the connection isn't established\.

+   You can either install the root CA and other intermediate CAs in the certificate store of your gateway host or by specifying the path to certificates in the gateway config file\.

+   **"rootCAsFile": "path\\\\to\\\\certs\\\\custom\-certs\.pem"**

+1. If your Cisco endpoints are configured with a self\-signed certificate, you can also disable the certificate validation to allow the gateway to connect regardless of the certificate in use:

+   1. Open the gateway configuration file and change the following configuration value:

+      **"skipSslVerification": true**

+   1. To apply the change, restart the gateway\.

+1. Verify the gateway log file to confirm that the certificate validation works correctly\.
+If the certificate validation fails, you see the following message in the log file:

+   **handler\-cisco: failed executing request: Get https://<ip\-address>/getxml?location=/Status: x509: certificate signed by unknown authority**

+**To debug log files**

+1. Go to one of the following locations to see the log files written by the Alexa for Business Gateway:
+   + On Windows: C:\\ProgramData\\
+   + On Linux: /var/log/a4b\-gateway/gateway\.log

+1. In the log files, verify that the gateway is listening to the queue for control commands\.
+Find control requests in the log file by searching for “inbound: worker received request\.”
+By default, the log shows all the different control commands the gateway is performing\.
+Looks for errors to determine why the gateway can’t control your Cisco endpoint\.